 Individually these symptoms can occur after eating a highly fatty or greasy meal and can be hard to specifically diagnose as a gallbladder issue.
 Taken in combination the risks are higher that the pains and symptoms involve a gallbladder problem.

-See your doctor or contact one of our surgical specialists in Chandler or Mesa at (602) 582-5233 as soon as possible to evaluate your pain and symptoms and discover if your gallbladder is to blame.
+See your doctor or contact one of our surgical specialists in Chandler at (602) 582-5233 as soon as possible to evaluate your pain and symptoms and discover if your gallbladder is to blame.